 Mr O'Brien explained that his practice was to record the outcome for a patient at the end of their attendances.
 Mr O'Brien advised that he would always have given a full update to the unilaterally advised Payroll to halve agreed, remunerative payments for additional clinical work.
 The grievance was upheld.
-I suspended further action as provided to the time.
+I suspended further action as proposed further action as the time.